 Appeals must be made in writing using the form below.

-Applications for vacancies outside the normal annual admission round for years 7, 8 and 9 will be considered at any time.
-If the year group is full then the applicant will be added to the waiting list for that year group see above.
+Applications for an admission outside the normal annual admission round for years 7, 8, 9, 10 & 11 will be considered at any time.
+If the year group is full then the applicant will be added to the waiting list for that year group.
+Parents may request that their child may be removed from this list at any time.